 Over the next several years, Fabrice set his sights on making a big impact in transformative global communication harnessing the power of technology.
 Now based in Washington D.C., he currently works as an Senior Associate at the Urban Land Institute.
 He also serves as a Global Shaper with the World Economic Forum in Washington, D.C., a network of inspiring young people to work together to address local, regional and global challenges, and is a Shafik Gabr Fellow with the Shafik Gabr Foundation, established to foster exchanges between emerging leaders from eastern and western cultures.
 In 2019, he was selected to become a resident at Washington D.C.
 Mayor Muriel Bowser’s 202Creates program to promote and amplify D.C.’s creative economy, led in partnership with the D.C.
 Office of Cable TV, Film, Music & Entertainment.
 He is also a senior fellow of a trans-Atlantic leadership development organization Humanity in Action.

-He has participated at Massachusetts Institute of Technology’s Presencing Institute Edx U.Lab business management course ‘Leading from the emerging future‘ (2015).
-He is a graduate of Seth Godin’s Leadership management workshop the AltMBA program (2017).
+He completed Massachusetts Institute of Technology’s Presencing Institute Edx U.Lab business management course “Leading from the emerging future” in 2015 and graduated from Seth Godin’s AltMBA Leadership management workshop in 2017.

-Fabrice has delivered a TEDx talk on the role of creativity and collaboration in the fourth industrial revolution and digitization of all major industries in the entire planet over the next 25 years.
+He delivered a TEDx talk on the role of creativity and collaboration in the fourth industrial revolution at Florida State University.
+View the talk, “Gone Are the Days of the Lone Genius,” at https://www.ted.com/talks/fabrice_guerrier_gone_are_the_days_of_the_lone_genius.